-The all-female free divers of Jeju island have a 'superpower' in their genes
+The all-female free divers of Jeju Island have a 'superpower' in their genes

-They swam off, each with a net bag in tow to collect seafood to eat and sell.
+They swam off, each with a net bag in tow, to collect seafood to eat and sell.
 "Things like abalone, sea urchins … seaweeds sometimes," says Ilardo, an evolutionary geneticist at the University of Utah.
-The Haenyeo routinely dive in waters that she says are 50° Fahrenheit at the surface at best.
+The Haenyeo routinely dive in waters that she says are 50 degrees Fahrenheit at the surface, at best.

 "One of the first times I was there," Ilardo recalls, "it was snowing.
 They said as long as there's not a risk that they're going to be blown away to sea, then they still go out in the water, no matter how cold it is."